function61/turbobob/README.md

 - Your project must support a simple `build` and `dev` interface.
 If you can't, you're probably doing something wrong and you should simplify it.
 The `build` command usually just runs your project's `bin/build.sh` (or equivalent) command inside a container.
-The `dev` command usually runs Bash inside the container but doesn't execute `bin/build.sh` so you can manually invoke or debug the build process (or a subset of it).
+The `dev` command usually starts Bash terminal inside the container but doesn't execute `bin/build.sh` so you can manually invoke or debug the build process (or a subset of it).

 - Build environment should be stateless & immutable.
 No longer missing build tools or mismatched versions within your team.
 Nothing to install on your CI server (except Docker).